react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Getting a Media Stream using getDisplayMedia

-This will allow capturing the device screen, also requires permission on execution.
+This will allow capturing the device screen, also requests permission on execution.
-There are currently issues with Android 10 and above due to needing a foreground service.
+Android 10+ requires that a foreground service is running otherwise capturing won't work, follow [this solution](./AndroidInstallation.md#screen-capture-support---android-10).

 ```javascript
 try {